 First Response may contact partner agencies for information as appropriate

-Professionals should be aware of their own personal safety when following up visits to domestic abuse incidents in line with their own organisations health and safety policies (although this should never result in agencies withdrawing their services without multi-agency discussion/planning and risk assessment - if it’s dangerous for the professional - it’s dangerous for the child)
+Professionals should be aware of their own personal safety when following up visits to domestic abuse incidents in line with their own organisations health and safety policies.
+This should never result in agencies withdrawing their services without multi-agency discussion / planning and risk assessment.
+If it’s dangerous for the professional, it’s dangerous for the child)

 Individual agencies are responsible for the confidential, safe and secure storage of the information received.

 Level 2 – Early Help / Prevention

 If a decision is reached that no further action is required by First Response, a First Response SW will attempt telephone contact with the victim (to inform) if it is safe and appropriate to do so (victims are given information by Police when they are in attendance at an incident)

 Early Help Panels taking place Monday – Thursday, from 9 – 10am, via Microsoft Teams, each focusing on a different Locality within Trafford:

 The aim is that each panel will develop local intelligence and a membership that is reflective of the area children, young people and families live, with key members including: